themavencoder/JournalApplication/README.md

 Follow this steps if you want to get a local copy of the project on your machine.

-**1. First, clone the repository into a local directory and checkout the master branch: **
+**1. First, clone the repository into a local directory and checkout the master branch if MVC or the mvp branch if MVP: **
 ```sh
 git clone https://github.com/themavencoder/JournalApplication.git

 ```
 **2. Import the project to Android Studio.**

 1. In Android Studio, go to File -> New -> Import project.
 2. Follow the dialog folder to choose where you cloned the project and click on open.
 3. Android Studio imports it and builds it for you.

 You can now run the project in an Android Emulator or a real Android Device.